QUAYEMX1/GS_Assignment/README.md

 ## Backend

-Framework: Spring Boot
+## Framework: Spring Boot

-Language: Java
+## Language: Java

-Development Environment: IntelliJ IDEA
+## Development Environment: IntelliJ IDEA

-Controller Class:
+## Controller Class:
 The ToDoController class handles API requests for creating, retrieving, and updating ToDo items.
 The endpoints are as follows:
          POST /todos/create: Create a new ToDo item.
          GET /todos/get: Retrieve all ToDo items.
          PUT /todos/change/{id}: Update the status of a ToDo item.
          GET /todos/say: Custom endpoint to return ToDos in a specific format.

-Frontend:-
+## Frontend
-Languages: HTML, CSS, JavaScript
+## Languages: HTML, CSS, JavaScript
-Development Environment: Visual Studio Code (VS Code) UI Design:
+## Development Environment: Visual Studio Code (VS Code)
+## UI Design:
    The frontend is designed to be simple and intuitive, allowing users to easily add tasks and manage their ToDo list.
    Users can see the tasks listed with options to mark them as completed.

-Technologies Used:-
+## Technologies Used
-Backend:
-Java Spring Boot
+ ##Backend:
+   **Java** **Spring Boot**

 Frontend:
 HTML CSS JavaScript